Pega Pega

 Pega Pega (English title: The Big Catch) is a Brazilian telenovela created by Claudia Souto, produced and broadcast by TV Globo.
 It is directed by Luiz Henrique Rios.
 It premiered on 6 June 2017 replacing Rock Story and ended its run on 8 January 2018, with Deus Salve o Rei replacing it.

 The telenovela stars Mateus Solano, Camila Queiroz, Nanda Costa, Vanessa Giácomo, Thiago Martins, Marcelo Serrado, Mariana Santos, João Baldasserini, Elizabeth Savalla, Irene Ravache and Marcos Caruso.

-The plot centers the daily routine in a luxurious Carioca Palace Hotel in Rio de Janeiro and, its owner, an innocent heiress, and an ambitious businessman.
+The plot centers the daily routine in a luxurious Carioca Palace Hotel in Rio de Janeiro, focusing on its owner, an innocent heiress, and an ambitious businessman.
 All will change when a group of four friends, who are its employees, rob it and their lives are changed completely thereafter.

 Plot

 Set in Rio de Janeiro, in the neighbourhoods of Copacabana and Tijuca, the telenovela has as its central plot as the theft of the traditional luxurious hotel, Carioca Palace and its unfolding in the life of each one of the involved ones, be they be the guests, suspects or employees.
 The owner, Pedrinho Guimarães (Marcos Caruso), inherited the family hotel and never saw it as a business, but as a way to spend and squander.
 The playboy abused all the glamour and fell on the spree, leaving aside the administration of the hotel itself.
 As a consequence, the Carioca was losing its prestige and, mainly, its money.
 On the verge of bankruptcy, Pedrinho, intending to live in the United States in the company of his butler Nelito (Rodrigo Fagundes) and granddaughter Luíza (Camila Queiroz), sells the hotel to Eric Ribeiro (Mateus Solano), one of the most respected businessmen in Brazil, but did not mention that his granddaughter, who always lived as a hotel, fell in love with Eric and suffered quietly with the sale.

 Eric, a man of integrity and one of the most successful men in the country, lost his wife in a car accident and never fell in love, despite the onslaught of his personal adviser, the clumsy and ambitious Maria Pia (Mariana Santos), who does everything for him; Eric sees her only as a good friend.
 The businessman is the father of the fragile and troubled teenager Bebeth (Valentina Herszage), who has suffered greatly since her mother's death, living in a totally parallel world.
 In addition, the girl suffers from psychotic disorder and has hallucinations with her plush kangaroo, called Flora.